simdis/Adaptive-TML/README.md

 ## Citation and Contact

-If you use our work, please also cite the paper:
+If you use our work, please also cite the paper(s):
 ```
 @inproceedings{disabato2020incremental,
   title={Incremental on-device tiny machine learning},